Understanding the options for medical benefits

 This plan uses an embedded deductible.
-This means that once a covered member meets the individual deductible, the health plan covers their expenses, even if the full family deductible amount has not been met.
+This means that once a covered member meets the individual deductible, the health plan’s coinsurance begins to cover their expenses, even if the full family deductible amount has not been met.

 Preventive care is 100% covered in both plans when in-network providers are used.
 This is to encourage employees and their dependents to get their appropriate check-ups and screenings.

-Because we are proud of the care we provide, using a health system provider is the most affordable option in both plans.
+Because we are proud of the care we provide, using a health system provider (health system network in the chart below) is the most affordable option in both plans.
 The second-lowest cost option is for in-network providers.
 Learn more about provider networks.